-© April 2020.
-Registered charity no 1164263 Every effort is made to ensure that information is accurate.
+© Jan 2021.
+Registered charity no 1164263.
+Every effort is made to ensure that information is accurate.
 This information is not intended as a substitute for advice from your own doctors.
 Cardiomyopathy UK does not accept responsibility for action taken after reading this information.
 Please note that information may change after date of printing and is intended for a UK audience.

-- Try to set up your living conditions so that you can live all on one floor, or if it is necessary to sleep upstairs, then only go up at bedtime. - Take great care in the shower, if possible, position a low stool to sit whilst showering. - If you are sitting in an armchair, boost the height of the seat cushion by inserting a foam pad underneath it.
+- Position a chair at strategic places around the house so that you can sit down when exhausted. - Try to set up your living conditions so that you can live all on one floor, or if it is necessary to sleep upstairs, then only go up at bedtime. - Take great care in the shower, if possible, position a low stool to sit whilst showering. - If you are sitting in an armchair, boost the height of the seat cushion by inserting a foam pad underneath it.
 This makes getting up and down from the chair easier. - Request a raised loo seat from your local OT department. - Be willing to use a walking aid if you need it; whilst using a walking frame may do nothing for your morale, it can make moving around so much safer. - Similarly, obtain a wheelchair so that you can still go out with help to cafes, garden centres or shops. - Be sure to obtain a Blue Parking Badge so that trips out can become possible; and finally, - Always carry a couple of plasters in a bag or wallet; the chances are your fragile skin is going to bleed all over your favourite shirt if you don't catch it in time!